dima666Sik/banking-system/README.md

 ## Preview, I hope you enjoy it 😊
 1. This project uses jdk 11, JDBC driver, MySQL, Swing;
 2. Project consists of 3 levels such as: ui, domain, dao;
-3. Project uses Swing interface;
+3. Project uses `Swing` interface;
-4. Project uses db mySql to store information.
+4. Project uses db `MySQL` to store information.
-5. Project uses encryption sh256 for login and password user.
+5. Project uses `encryption sh256` for login and password user.
 6. System can be extended.
-7. For testing the system uses JUnit4.
+7. For testing the system uses `JUnit4`.
-8. System uses Log4j.
+8. System uses `Log4j`.

 ## Features
 ☑️Sing in;